happylance/countdown/README.md

 [countdown.sh] (https://github.com/happylance/countdown/blob/master/countdown.sh) can help people know how long they have been sitting in front of a computer and when to take a break.
 By default, this script will countdown from 50:00 to 0:01 for work period.
-Then countdown from -0:00 to -9:59 for break period.
+Then countdown from 10:00 to 0.01 in another color for break period.

 ## Getting Started
 ### Prerequisites